SCLorentz/W2D-library/README.md

 * [ ]  Create a procedural generation of the world, not only obstacles, but the game enviroment as well
 * [ ]  Add moon cycle, with different sizes and textures
 * [ ]  Add a life system
+* [ ]  Add a God mode, make it contains infinite life, a custom texture for the dinossaur and enable double jump

 I'm not using any libray, and this project is on a begginig stage, finishing this can take a long time